Ranykhalil/btc_orderbook_prediction/.ipynb_checkpoints/README-checkpoint.md

 # Introduction
 This study is aimed at cryptocurrency price prediction using market bid/ask pressures within orderbook data collected from Kaiku.

 Repository navigation:

     Data_Gathering_API: Downloading Data from API using key provided by Kaiku

     Data_Undrestanding_Preperation: A run through the data and some preperation and cleaning.

-  Modelling_Evaluation: Running baseline model and other models
+    Modelling_Evaluation: Running baseline model as well as other models with conclusion on all models

-For reproduction: It would be necessary to obtain a similar format orderbook or rearrange it to the format above
+    other models (redirected to seperate notebooks):

+        DENSE: Dense neural network modelling

+        LSTM: Long Short Term Memory modelling

 # Business Understanding

 **Guided walkthrough:**